robmuh/robmuh.github.com/_posts/2014-02-03-the-static-web-returns.markdown

 ### Static blogging ain't just for blogging

+UPDATE: I've since found [Harp](http://harpjs.com) (a favorite of [Remy Sharp's](https://remysharp.com/) as well] and use it for every web class we have, no compilation needed, just pure Jade, Stylus and JavaScript with the data and layout management you always dreamed of.

 Tools like [Jekyll][], which [Obama][] used in his campaign, demonstrate the sheer power and simplicity of the static site paradigm.
 Even though Jekyll started as static blogging engine from what I can tell from the